Now we’re gonna talk about common bradyarrhythmias.

 And in general, you don’t have to worry much about sinus bradycardia,

-it’s typically cause by either autonomic factors,
+it’s typically caused by either autonomic factors,

 so the patient has really vigorous parasympathetic tone,